Eschatologue/CM_wiki/docs/class/paladin/index.md

 You gain a Fighting Style feat of your choice (see chapter 5 for feats).
 Instead of choosing one of those feats, you can choose the option below.

-***Blessed Warrior.*** You learn two Cleric cantrips of your choice (see the Cleric class’s section for a list of Cleric spells).
+***Blessed Warrior.*** You learn two Cleric cantrips of your choice (see the Cleric class's section for a list of Cleric spells).
 Guidance and Sacred Flame are recommended.
 The chosen cantrips count as Paladin spells for you, and Charisma is your spellcasting ability for them.
 Whenever you gain a Paladin level, you can replace one of these cantrips with another Cleric cantrip.

 ### Level 2: Paladin's Smite